pulumi/docs/content/docs/intro/concepts/programming-model.md

 #### Apply {#apply}

-To access the raw value of an output, and transform that value into a new value, use the [`apply` method]({{< relref "/docs/reference/pkg/nodejs/pulumi/pulumi#OutputInstance-apply" >}}).
+To access the raw value of an output, and transform that value into a new value, use {{< pulumi-apply >}}.
 This method accepts a callback that will be eventually invoked with the raw value, once it is available.
-Note that during some program executions, the `apply` method won't be run, such as during a preview when resource output values may remain unknown.
+Note that during some program executions, {{< pulumi-apply >}} won't be run, such as during a preview when resource output values may remain unknown.

 For example, the following creates an HTTPS URL from the DNS name of a virtual machine: